aadenuga/mitun-dataviz-portfolio/final-project-part-one.md

 As temperatures rise, we start to see changes in natural disaster patterns.
 This section builds tension by revealing the increasing frequency and intensity of hurricanes, wildfires, and floods.
 - Visualizations:
   A stacked area chart showing the annual occurrence of hurricanes, major wildfires, and significant floods over the past 50 years.
-  Maps showing the expansion of areas affected by these disasters over time.
+  Maps show the expansion of areas affected by these disasters over time.

 Climax (The Climate Connection)
 The story reaches its peak as we reveal the stark correlation between climate change indicators and disaster patterns.
 This is the "aha" moment where the audience clearly sees the link between rising temperatures and intensifying natural disasters.